Destination guide

 What vaccinations do I need for Egypt?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+These recommendations are a general guide based on UK travel health advice (TravelHealthPro/NaTHNaC).
+We'll confirm exactly what you need — whether you're heading to a Red Sea resort, the pyramids or a Nile cruise — at a short consultation.

 Plan ahead